Tips for Taps Blog

 PFAS, or per- or poly-fluoroalkyl substances, are man-made chemicals found in all sorts of products, like nonstick cookware, firefighting foam, and stain-resistant fabrics.
 If they’re everywhere, why are we only learning about their health threats now?

 For a long time, the scientific community did not know PFAS had negative health effects–though evidence suggests that industry has known they are harmful.
 Now, we’re realizing that the potential health effects are startling.
-What’s worse, these water- and lipid-resistant compounds are extremely stable, meaning that they don’t break down in the environment at all.
-This makes them very hard to get rid of, and they’ve started building up in out bodies.
+What’s worse, these water- and lipid-resistant compounds are extremely stable, meaning that they don’t break down in the environment at all–this has earned them the nickname of 'forever chemicals'.
+This makes them very hard to get rid of, and they’ve started building up in our bodies.

 We introduced you to PFAS before, but now we’re going to delve deeper into exposure routes and potential negative health effects.
 We’re going to focus on two that have been making headlines because they have the most researchand are the focus of EPA's new "PFAS Action Plan": perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).